wp-plugins/miniorange-wp-ldap-login/readme.txt

 3. Go to `Users/Groups-> Manage Users/Groups-> Add User` and add users.

 = Configuring miniOrange Gateway =
-Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a> for configuration of miniOrange Gateway.
+Please email us at info@miniorange.com for configuration of miniOrange Gateway.
+Also send us the following information so we can help you set it up.
+a.
+LDAP Connection String -> Connection string for the LDAP Server. eg: ldap://myldapserver.domain:port
+b.
+Service Account Distinguished Name(DN). eg: cn=admin,dc=domain,dc=com
+c.
+Server Account Password
+d.
+DistinguishedName Attribute (DN Attribute) -> attribute in LDAP which stores unique DN value. eg: distinguishedName in AD, entryDN in OpenLDAP
+e.
+SearchBase -> Define where users logging in will be located in the LDAP Environment
+f.
+Search Filter -> It is a basic LDAP Query for searching of user based on mapping of username to a particular attribute. eg: (&(objectClass=*)(cn=?))

 = Plugin installation =
 1. Upload `miniorange-wpldaplogin.zip` to the `/wp-content/plugins/` directory.